Certificates

 Rebecca Darwent

 Rebecca Darwent is a global philanthropic advisor and a champion of collaborative giving.
-Her viral TED Talk, "How to Fund Real Change in Your Community," highlights the transformative power of community-led philanthropy.
-A proven leader in strategy, policy, fundraising, and partnerships, Rebecca has mobilized multimillion-dollar investments in equity, health, and education.
+Her viral TED Talk, “How to Fund Real Change in Your Community,” highlights the transformative power of community-led philanthropy.
 In 2020, Rebecca co-founded the Foundation for Black Communities (FFBC), where she led fundraising, community engagement, and advocacy efforts, resulting in a historic $200 million capital transfer from the Canadian government and an additional $25 million from philanthropic partners.
-Through her philanthropic advisory firm, Rebecca Darwent Global she partners with foundations and individual donors committed to community-led and collaborative giving.
-She continues to serve as a dedicated volunteer on the Board of Directors for FFBC and Forward Global.
-Rebecca is a 2025 World Economic Forum Young Global Leader, a Women Leader for the World Fellow, and a Canadian Millennium Laureate.
+Through her philanthropic advisory firm, Rebecca Darwent Global, she partners with foundations and individual donors committed to community-led and collaborative giving.

 Isis Krause